joalla/discogs_client/docs/source/contribution.md

 ## Test an unreleased feature

-Sometimes you might want to use or test a feature that has is yet to be released, such as a pull request is not merged yet.
+Sometimes you might want to use or test a feature that has not been released yet, such as a pull request that needs to be tested.

 You can install from a development branch like this: